bparanj/Essential-TDD/en/12-twitter-client/12-twitter-client.markdown

 end
 ```

-The fetch_tweets method must hit the Twitter sandbox in the integration test.
-This API is a thin wrapper around the actual Twitter API.
-It insulates the changes in Twitter API from impacting the application.
+The fetch_tweets method must hit the Twitter sandbox in the integration test so that we can make sure our code can integrate with the third-party API.
+The API provided by Twits is a thin wrapper around the actual Twitter API.
+It insulates the changes in Twitter API from impacting the domain code.

 Change the user.rb to delegate the fetching of tweets to the Twits class like this: